platypusmuerte/creditsbot/README.md

 The output is fully customizable, using HTML templates and tokens.

 ## Where To Get Platys Credits Bot
-You can download the app from a link I will provide shortly.
+You can download the app from [here](http://platypusmuerte.com/PlatysCreditsBot_1.0.0.exe).

 ## How To Use Platys Credits Bot
 Check out the wiki for all the details.